-9. Monit is a utility which Airtime uses to make sure that the system runs smoothly.
-Enable it by opening the/etc/default/monit file in the nano editor:
+8. Monit is a utility which Airtime uses to make sure that the system runs smoothly.
+Enable it by opening the /etc/default/monit file in the nano editor:

+'''

 sudo nano /etc/default/monit

+'''

-Find the line that begins with startup and change the value to 1:
+Find the line that begins with START and change the value to yes: